What is a Sunk Cost?

 Source: CFI financial modeling courses.

 In both economics and business decision-making, sunk cost refers to costs that have already happened and cannot be recovered.
-Sunk costs are excluded from decisions because the cost will be the same regardless of the outcome.
+Sunk costs are excluded from future decisions because the cost will be the same regardless of the outcome.

 The sunk cost fallacy arises when decision-making takes into account sunk costs.
-By taking into consideration sunk costs when making a decision, irrational decision-making is exhibited.
+By taking into consideration sunk costs when making a decision, irrational decision making is exhibited.

 To learn more and advance your career, see the following free CFI resources: